Our school is:

 We actively encourage the participation of parents as partners in learning and aim to create a welcoming atmosphere.

-A range of learning opportunities are provided to parents and opportunities to observe the learning in lessons through year group drop ins, craft afternoons, breakfast with a book, maths and marmalade etc.
+- A range of learning opportunities are provided to parents and opportunities to observe the learning in lessons through year group drop ins, craft afternoons, Literacy and Maths mornings.

 Teaching assistants